Skip to main content

 Damages Beyond Normal Wear and Tear: Damage such as broken fixtures, holes in walls, or stained carpets can result in deductions.

-Cleaning Costs: If the property is left excessively dirty, the landlord may deduct cleaning fees.
+Cleaning Costs: If the tenant leaves the property excessively dirty, the landlord may deduct cleaning fees.

-Unpaid Fees: Any unpaid fees owed by the tenant, such as late fees or utility charges, can be deducted.
+Unpaid Fees: The landlord can deduct any unpaid fees owed by the tenant, such as late fees or utility charges.

 Gavel and scales representing justice in landlord-tenant law